victorromeo/azure-pipelines-agent/docs/design/auth.md

 Even then, the token will expire at the end of the job which helps mitigate any accidental exposure.

 ## Keeping RSA private key - security implications for 'run once' agent setup
 Agent stores RSA private key in a file on disk.
-For Windows host - it is protected by DPAPI; on Linux/OSX - it sets up chmod permissions (read & write) to the owner/group only (by calling 'chmod 600' command).
+For Windows host - it is protected by DPAPI; on Linux/OSX - it sets up chmod permissions (read & write) to the owner only (by calling 'chmod 600' command).

 An RSA private key is being created during agent configuration and removed only after running of 'config remove' command.
 For 'run once' agent setup - it keeps the private key file the same way, so it remains on disk after agent being shut down.
 If you don't want this file to be available for the user you configure agent with - make sure that you removed it by your own.